My path as an artist...

-I have an iPad Pro and an Apple Pencil so I’ve also bee having a blast learning new mobile drawing tools and experimenting with combining my drawing skills with the latest technology.
+I have now moved onto an iPad Pro and an Apple Pencil so I’ve been having a blast learning new mobile drawing tools and experimenting with combining my drawing skills with the latest technology.

 In my spare time today I still draw with pencil and/or ink and occasionally paint.
 I also enjoy creating special effects makeup, costuming and am a self-identified crafter.

 As I alluded to above, my love for design started at a young age.
 I grew up running around printing presses at our local newspaper where my father did the majority of the layouts for years.
 Having a flare for computers at a young age, I quickly adapted my own art into the layout and design concepts I was learning there, as well as into the basic computer programs available at the time and behold - my love of graphic design was born.

 After graduating from Advertising in 2001, I gained 3 years experience at an advertising agency.
 There I indulged myself into the world of print, pre-press requirements, and ever tightening deadlines.
 At some point - I have done almost every step of the printing process from the design to handing over the plates that I made and the ink that I mixed directly to the press operator.

 Later I went on to broaden my ever growing skill sets by learning web design and web graphics.
 This strange and flexible world was the complete opposite of the print world I was accustomed to but I still managed to pick up a fairly diverse skill set.
 I continue to use this knowledge to aid me in the creation of web graphics and when planning design that will cross a multitude of media.